Toastdeib/ppl-webapp-rest-api/README.md

 ## Other APIs

-### Resource: /api/settings
+### Resource: /api/v3/settings

 The top-level resource for all settings-related requests.
 This resource supports the following verbs:

 #### GET

-Fetches a list of settings for the current event, along with links for any data that should be visible for a logged-out view (e.g. trainer card, league info, prizes).
+Fetches a list of settings for the PPL event specified in the request header, along with links for any data that should be visible for a logged-out view (e.g. trainer card, league info, prizes).

+##### Required headers:

+- `PPL-Event` - A custom header defined [here](#ppl-event).

 ##### Response payload: